samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ```

 Pretty self-explanatory from our [Fetching The Assets](#Fetching-The-Assets) section.
 Here we are simply fetching the selected album and passing it to our mediaPickerView to update our UI.
-Now let's run the project, open the albums and select any album, you should see the mediaPickerView's assets update to display those from the selected album.
+Now let's run the project, open the albums and select any album, you should see the mediaPickerView's photo assets update to display the selected album's photos.

 ![Desktop View](/assets/img/didSelectAlbumVid.gif){: .shadow w="800" h="800"  }
  _Hooray 🙌✊🥳🎉👏 we can now change albums!_

+- [x] How to Fetch all Photo Assets in a Specific Album.

-## Searching Photos Library Using PHPickerViewController
+## Searching Photo Library Assets Using PHPickerViewController

 The first item in our smart album section is a search item.
 To mimic the instagram app's design of this UX flow we will be using the PHPickerViewController.
-A view controller that provides the user interface to search and pick photos from the photo library.
+A view controller that was introduced in iOS 14+ as an alternative to UIImagePickerController for providing the user interface to search and pick photos from the photo library.
 The PHPickerViewController uses the traditional delegate model that will alert you upon user interation completion.

 Still in the **ViewController.swift** file, locate the **handlePresentPHPickerViewController** method which is below the marked **AlbumVCDelegate** section and update it content to this: